Diamond Jenness: Canadian Arctic Expedition

-Jenness spent two years with the Copper Inuit and lived as an adopted son of a hunter named Ikpukhuak and his shaman wife Higalik (name meaning Ice House).
+Jenness spent two years with the Copper Inuit and lived as an adopted son of a hunter named Ikpukhuak and his wife Higalik, an angakkuq or shaman, (name meaning Ice House).
 During that time he hunted and travelled with his "family," sharing both their festivities and their famine.
 By living with this Inuit family and partaking in their everyday experiences, Jenness did something that was "not often employed by other ethnologists" at the time: he lived with the people who were the subjects of his fieldwork.
-As Morrison in his “Arctic Hunters: The Inuit and Diamond Jenness” states: “His goal was to understand the Copper Inuit on their own terms, not in relation to some preconceived ‘ladder of creation’ with Europeans perched firmly at the top.”
+As David Morrison in his Arctic Hunters: The Inuit and Diamond Jenness states:

 Summarizing his first year with the Copper Inuit, Jenness wrote:

-"By Isolating myself among the Eskimos ...
-I had followed their wanderings day by day from autumn round to autumn.